 During the late 80's and early 90's I was part of the band Kindred Spirit with Elaine Latimer, Robin Rader, Bill Plummer, Keith McCabe, Mark Wenner, and sometimes Scott Fulton.
 Later, in 1994, I formed a group with Bill Plummer, Dale Spalding, and Keith McCabe called the Blues Monks.
 We recorded an album of acoustic blues tunes called In Your Living Room (out of print.)
 Now I play mostly in a trio called DoRoJo with Don Reed and Robin Rabens and another with Marshall Hawkins, Don Reed and I called The Louie Bluies.

 Family Computing and computer magazines

-In 1983 I was a founding contributor and editor of Family Computing Magazine and K-Power for Scholastic, Inc. My game, music, and utility programs were featured in The Programmer section of Family Computing.
+In 1983 I became a founding contributor and editor for Family Computing Magazine and K-Power for Scholastic, Inc. My game, music, and utility programs were featured in The Programmer section of Family Computing.
 In K-Power we created the first computer music column I know of in a magazine, called MicroTones.
 This column featured music programs and information about the latest computer music products.
 K-Power and Microtones also featured type in songs by artists such as the Ramones, Talking Heads, and the Steve Miller Band.
 Check out PDF archives of Family Computing and K-Power below.

 Additional magazines I wrote programs and articles for included COMPUTE!, COMPUTE!'S Gazette, Run, InCider, A+, Rhythm, Parents, Home Office Computing, and Small Business Computing.
 I wrote or cowrote several books for Scholastic, including The K-Power Collection, 10 Starter Programs for Family Computing, The Best of Family Computing Programs Volumes I and II and Amazin' Games.